 9. A special offer

-I know we previously mentioned keeping landing pages minimal, but social sharing buttons are a worthwhile addition.
-By making it easy for users to share your offer on social media (via social share buttons), you can instantly expand your reach into networks you may not have been able to access otherwise.
-Oh, and bonus points for an email forwarding option to boot, since people like to share in different ways.
+While we mentioned keeping landing pages minimal, social sharing buttons are a worthwhile addition.
+These make it easy for users to share your offer on social media (via social share buttons).

 11. A mobile-friendly experience